 Distribution vs Marketing: Understanding The Key Differences

-Distribution and marketing are two critical functions in any business, yet they are often confused with each other.
+Distribution and marketing are critical functions in any business, yet they are often confused.

-While distribution and marketing strategies do intersect, there are important differences between the two that business owners need to understand.
+While distribution and marketing strategies intersect, business owners need to understand their essential differences.

-This guide will define distribution and marketing, explain why understanding the differences is essential, and discuss the 7 key differences between distribution and marketing in business.
+This guide will define distribution and marketing, explain why understanding their differences is essential, and discuss their seven critical differences in business.

 Definitions